S-8-Console/S-8-Blog/_posts/2022-11-01-How-to-compile-the-official-emulator.md

 to anywhere you like, you will need it later.

-## Finally compiling!
+## Finally building!

 Finally!
 Now that you got all of the required dependencies on your system.
-We can finally start compiling the program!
+We can finally start building the program!

 First we will need to clone the s-8-core and the s-8-desktop repository from github.